 - Complaints in relation to an NTV Board member will be referred to the Chairperson of the Board of Governance

-- The Manager, Clinical Governance and the Chief Operating Officer will direct or escalate complaints or feedback to the person as appropriate for investigation
+- The Manager, Clinical Governance and the Governance and Compliance Manager will direct or escalate complaints or feedback to the person as appropriate for investigation

 - All complaints and feedback will be investigated and responded to within 5 working days of the initial acknowledgement and will include any corrective actions recommended